elastic/elasticsearch-specification/openapi-converter/clients_schema_to_openapi/README.md

     schema --> openapi
 ```

-This is still a work in progress.
+This is still a work in progress and this branch is the work for [PR #2047](https://github.com/elastic/elasticsearch-specification/pull/2047) where reviews and comments should be made.

 The OpenAPI specification generated from the current `schema.json` can be found in the [output/openapi](../../output/openapi) directory.